 Earlier in the day Steven and I had driven from Ely in eastern Nevada along Hwy.
-50, aka the Loneliest Road in America, west to Eureka, then Austin toward Fallon where I especially was wowed by the people riding their dune buggies up and down the dunes at Sand Recreation Area.
-Before reaching Fallon, though, we stopped at Grimes Point Archaeological Area because one of the largest and most accessible rock art sites anywhere in the US was its Grimes Point Petroglyph Trail.
-Winding among hundreds of chocolate brown boulders were inscriptions of wavy lines, human likenesses, and human figures estimated to be from 6,000 to 7,000 years old.
+50, aka the Loneliest Road in America, west to Eureka, then Austin, toward Fallon, where I was especially wowed by the people riding their dune buggies up and down the dunes at Sand Recreation Area.
+Before reaching Fallon, though, we stopped at the Grimes Point Archaeological Area because its Grimes Point Petroglyph Trail is one of the largest and most accessible rock art sites in the US.
+Winding among hundreds of chocolate-brown boulders were inscriptions of wavy lines, human likenesses, and human figures, estimated to be from 6,000 to 7,000 years old.

 Thursday, August 20, 2020

 The Fallon Paiute-Shoshone tribe named this area Su-u or basalt for the type of volcanic basalt boulders.
 Their glossy black patina, also called desert varnish, made an ideal surface for carving on.
 The park's trail, designated in 1978, was Nevada's first National Recreation Trail.
-A sign cautioned visitors to stay on the trail and to refrain from touching the petroglyphs to limit unintended damage as the greatest damage to rock art was from humans and wasn't just theft and vandalism.
+A sign cautioned visitors to stay on the trail and to refrain from touching the petroglyphs to limit unintended damage, as the greatest damage to rock art was caused by humans, not just theft and vandalism.

-The crater-like depressions and elongated grooves in this boulder possibly dated to more than 7,000 years ago.
-This Pit and Groove petroglyph style was believed to be the oldest at Grimes Point.
-The depressions were made by striking a boulder surface with a rock.
+The crater-like depressions and elongated grooves in this boulder are possibly dated to more than 7,000 years ago.
+This Pit-and-Groove petroglyph style was believed to be the oldest at Grimes Point.
+The depressions were made by striking the surface of a boulder with a rock.
 Another more common petroglyph style was called Great Basin Pecked, thought to date from between 1000 BC to 1500 AD.

-The meaning of the abstract petroglyphs remain a mystery to archaeologists.
-Other locations here at Grimes Point had representational petroglyphs which, even to us, looked like objects or animals that were familiar.
+The meaning of the abstract petroglyphs remains a mystery to archaeologists.
+Other locations here at Grimes Point had representational petroglyphs that, even to us, looked like familiar objects or animals.

 The petroglyphs were located near seasonal migration routes.
-Scientists believe the act of making a petroglyph was a ritual made by a group leader before each hunt.
-A sign indicated there was evidence suggesting a strong taboo against tampering any of the boulders, other than by anyone associated with the hunt.
+Scientists believe the act of making a petroglyph was a ritual performed by a group leader before each hunt.
+A sign indicated there was evidence of a strong taboo against tampering with any of the boulders, except by anyone associated with the hunt.

-If you ever get a chance to drive along Hwy 50, I can't urge you enough to stop by Grimes Point yourself so you can get a sense of the magnitude of the incredible petroglyphs.
-We have been lucky enough to view petroglyphs in other areas of the US but none came close to matching these at Grimes Point.
-To view them as we did with almost no one else around made the entire experience there that much better.
+If you ever get a chance to drive along Hwy 50, I can't urge you enough to stop by Grimes Point yourself to get a sense of the magnitude of the incredible petroglyphs.
+We have been lucky enough to view petroglyphs in other areas of the US, but none came close to matching these at Grimes Point.
+To view them, as we did, with almost no one else around, made the entire experience there that much better.

-From Fallon we headed to the last town on the Loneliest Road, Dayton, located on the western side of Nevada.
-The city was once a traditional Paiute Indian meeting place and it was used by the Paiutes as a base camp for fishing on the Carson River and as a winter camp sheltered from snows of nearby Sierras.
+From Fallon, we headed to the last town on the Loneliest Road, Dayton, located on the western side of Nevada.
+The city was once a traditional Paiute Indian meeting place, and it was used by the Paiutes as a base camp for fishing on the Carson River and as a winter camp sheltered from the snows of the nearby Sierras.
 After gold was discovered in California, thousands of fortune seekers trekked west and often camped in this area while waiting for the snow to melt in the Sierras.

 Instead of touring another town, we decided to take a hike in Dayton State Park.